 Teaching Experience: 18 years total, 9 years of EYW

 Other Experience: Bachelor of Architecture, Bachelor of Arts in Plan II, Master of Arts in STEM Education, Experience with CAD, landscape architecture, and portrait photography

 Why she teaches Engineer Your World: I love that the course is a hands-on, team-based exploration of the design process with design challenges inspired by real-world issues.

-Legacy Early College High School
+Newark High School